kkots/ggxrd_hitbox_overlay_2211/README.md

 You can specify a combination of keys, separated by `+` sign.
 Only the following key names are allowed: Backspace, Tab, Enter, PauseBreak, CapsLock, Escape, Space, PageUp, PageDown, End, Home, Left, Up, Right, Down, PrintScreen, Insert, Delete, Num0, Num1, Num2, Num3, Num4, Num5, Num6, Num7, Num8, Num9, NumMultiply, NumAdd, NumSubtract, NumDecimal, NumDivide, F1, F2, F3, F4, F5, F6, F7, F8, F9, F10, F11, F12, NumLock, ScrollLock, Colon, Plus, Minus, Comma, Period, Slash, Tilde, OpenSquareBracket, Backslash, CloseSquareBracket, Quote, Backslash2, 0123456789, ABCDEFGHIJKLMNOPQRSTUVWXYZ, Shift, Ctrl, Alt.

-If the mod is already running you need to reload it in order to apply the new hotkeys and settings.
-To reload the mod you can run the injector again.
+If the mod is already running you don't need to do anything in order to apply the new hotkeys and settings.
+The mod can reread the settings on the fly, without reloading the mod or restarting the game (this was tested to work even on Ubuntu/Linux running GGXrd under Steam Proton).

 `slowmoTimes` is not a key combination, it must be a round integer number.